ThinhVan27/CV-HK252/README.md

 ## Prerequisites
 - Python 3.12 or higher
-- Familiar with basic Machine Learning
 - Experience in programming with Python
+- Have knowledge about Calculus/ Linear Algebra/ Probability & Statistics and general Mathematics.
+- Familiar with basic Machine Learning/ Deep Learning

 ## Quick Start
 ## Project Structure
 ## License